Rebuilding Kharkiv: A modernization opportunity – DW – 01/31/2023

-Inspired by Norman Foster's plans, Kharkiv architect Dmitri Zhuikov wants to help reconstruct the Ukrainian city that has been destroyed by the war.
+Inspired by Sir Norman Foster's plans, Kharkiv architect Dmitri Zhuikov wants to help reconstruct a Ukrainian city destroyed by war.

 https://p.dw.com/p/4MmGr